SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Simulations and Analyses

 We include the CDM and MilkyWaySIDM versions of Halo416 presented in \cite{Yang221113768}.
-These simulations use five \textsc{MUSIC} refinement regions, with $m_{\mathrm{part}}=5\times 10^4~M_{\mathrm{\odot}}$ and $\epsilon=80~\mathrm{pc}~h^{-1}$.
+These simulations use five nested \textsc{MUSIC} refinement regions centered on the MW-mass host, with $m_{\mathrm{part}}=5\times 10^4~M_{\mathrm{\odot}}$ and $\epsilon=80~\mathrm{pc}~h^{-1}$ in the highest-resolution region.
 This host was originally simulated in \cite{Mao150302637} and was then included in the Symphony MW-mass suite~\citep{Nadler220902675}.
 This host contains a realistic LMC analog and experiences a Gaia--Sausage--Enceladus (GSE)-like major merger at $z\approx 2$.
-Note that we use the version of this host with $n_s=1$ as in \cite{Mao150302637}, rather than $n_s=0.96$ as in \cite{Nadler220902675}, since this setting results in a more realistic LMC infall time and a present-day LMC distance of $\approx 50~\mathrm{kpc}$.
+Note that we use the version of this host with $n_s=1$ as in \cite{Mao150302637}, rather than $n_s=0.96$ as in \cite{Nadler220902675}, because this setting results in a more realistic LMC infall time and a present-day LMC distance of $\approx 50~\mathrm{kpc}$.

-We also include the CDM and MilkyWaySIDM versions of Halo004 from COZMIC III \citep{Nadler241213065}; we also resimulate this host in GroupSIDM.
-Numerical settings are the same as for Halo416 and we use $n_s=0.96$ rather than $n_s=1$.
-Note that Halo004 contains a realistic LMC analog and experiences an early major merger with a GSE-like system.
+We also include the CDM and MilkyWaySIDM versions of Halo004 from COZMIC III \citep{Nadler241213065}, and we resimulate this host in GroupSIDM.
+Numerical settings and cosmological parameters match Halo416, except that we use $n_s=0.96$ rather than $n_s=1$.
+Note that Halo004 contains an LMC analog and experiences an early major merger with a GSE analog.
 This host was originally presented in the Milky Way-est suite~\citep{Buch240408043}.